chetan-i9/NotifyMe-A-Desktop-Notifier/README.md

        >Chunked HTTP Request

 2._Basic Requirements_

  A general knowledge of basic computer skills is required to use the application.

- Python should be installed to run this application.
+ Python and required packages and modules should be installed to run this application.

  Propper Internet Connection.

  Response time for loading the application should take no longer than five minutes.